 Because installing your seat is likely to be only an occasional process for most parents, it is the daily ease of use that will impact your experience and overall safety of the car seat.
 Getting your child into and out of the seat, as well as strapping them into the harness are activities you will need to perform on a daily basis.
 How difficult these activities are will quickly become more important to you than how difficult it is to get the seat anchored into the vehicle.

 Ease of use varies from seat to seat with scores between 4 and 8 in our testing.
 Chances are you have a few seats on your list after considering installation locations and how easy it is to install.
 Finding the seat or seats in this list that also offers nice ease of use score should help narrow the options further.
-All of the Britax options, including the Essentials by Britax, earned a high score of 8 for ease of use.
+All of the Britax options earned a high score of 8 for ease of use.
 Check our ease of use ratings to narrow your list down.
 The Evenflo Tribute LX and Peg Perego Primo Viaggio Convertible scored 7s in this metric making them each a second place for ease of use.

 Step 3: Crash Test Performance

 All the seats in this review have passed the minimum requirements for crash tests as outlined by Federal guidelines.
 Therefore, all offer a basic level of protection, but some seats perform significantly better than others and can be considered as offering an extra margin of protection compared to other seats.